 The contractor agrees to use its best efforts to carry out this policy in the award of subcontracts to the fullest extent consistent with the efficient performance of this contract.
 The contractor agrees to inform all prospective subcontractors of the opportunity to request from the Clearinghouse a verification application to be certified as a diverse supplier, return the completed application to the Clearinghouse for processing, and, if verified/certified, the prospective supplier will be included in the database, as a diverse supplier.

-- 6.3.6.
-Each utility or other covered entity is encouraged to inform its prime contractors that the prime contractor's good faith efforts to subcontract with eligible suppliers under the Commission's Supplier Diversity Program is a factor that will be considered in the bid evaluation process.
-A statement to that effect could be included in all appropriate procurement documents. - 6.3.7.
-Each utility or other covered entity shall monitor and include in its annual report to the Commission a summary of progress and efforts by its prime contractors to increase the participation of eligible suppliers under the Commission's Supplier Diversity Program. - 6.3.8.
-Each utility or other covered entity shall include in its annual plan to the Commission a description of future plansfor encouraging both prime contractors and grantees to engage eligible suppliers under the Commission's Supplier Diversity Program in all procurement categories which provide subcontracting opportunities. - 6.3.9.
-Each utility or other covered entity may include awards to eligible supplier subcontractors in its GO 156 reporting results.
+(6) Each utility or other covered entity is encouraged to inform its prime contractors that the prime contractor's good faith efforts to subcontract with eligible suppliers under the Commission's Supplier Diversity Program is a factor that, to the extent permitted by law, will be considered in the bid evaluation process.
+A statement to that effect could be included in all appropriate procurement documents.

+(7) To the extent permitted by law, each utility or other covered entity shall monitor and include in its annual report to the Commission a summary of progress and efforts by prime contractors to increase the participation of eligible suppliers under the Commission's Supplier Diversity Program.

+(8) To the extent permitted by law, each utility or other covered entity shall include in its annual plan to the Commission a description of future plans for encouraging both prime contractors and grantees to engage eligible suppliers under the Commission's Supplier Diversity Program in all procurement categories which provide subcontracting opportunities.

+(9) Each utility or other covered entity may include awards to eligible supplier subcontractors in GO 156 reporting results.

-7. REVIEW PROCESS, NOTICE OF APPEALS, AND COMPLAINTS
+7. REVIEW OF CERTIFIICATIONS AND DENIALS OF CERTIFICATIONS